Giants' Justin Verlander receives brutally honest message from John Smoltz

-At 42 years old, Justin Verlander is still making plays on the mound, and he wants to continue to do so beyond this season.
-Verlander is on a hot streak for the San Francisco Giants, as he's only given up three runs over 31 innings in his past five starts.
+Due to the rise of analytics and its importance for MLB teams to determine when it's time to move on from a particular starting pitcher, Smoltz doesn't believe future starting pitchers will be granted the opportunity to extend their careers to 20+ years, he said, per the Flippin Bats Podcast.

-Everyone is noticing his strong play, even John Smoltz, who had some high praise for him recently on the Flippin' Bats Podcast.
+“I think everybody should have looked at his career, and we're going to lose sight of it because he's the last one to ever do this.
+Period.”
+Smoltz said.
+“You heard it.
+Last one ever.
+There will never, under the current circumstances in baseball, and the reward system, ever be a pitcher that pitches 20 years again.
+You can make statements that they'll be the last one to reach that many strikeouts on so on and so on.
+You can make 10 categories that no one will ever reach.

-“There will never, under the current circumstances of baseball and the reward system, ever be a pitcher who pitches 20 years again,” Smoltz said.
-“You could make a statement that they’ll be the last ones to ever have that many strikeouts.
-You can make 10 categories that no one will ever reach, but they need to study him and use him as an example for the future if we want to change the narrative of how pitch should be used and what they should do.
+“But they need to study him and use him as an example for the future if we wanna change the narrative of how pitchers should be used and what they should do.”

 John Smoltz with a message to Justin Verlander for reaching 20 YEARS of MLB Service time: